Phillip Tobias: Achievements and awards

-Tobias is one of South Africa's most honoured and decorated scientists, and a world leading expert on human prehistoric ancestors; he has been nominated three times for a Nobel Prize, received a dozen honorary doctorates and been awarded South Africa's Order for Meritorious Service.
+Tobias is one of South Africa's most honoured and decorated scientists, and a world leading expert on human prehistoric ancestors; he had been nominated three times for a Nobel Prize, received a dozen honorary doctorates and been awarded South Africa's Order for Meritorious Service.
 Tobias published over 600 journal articles and authored or co-authored 33 books and edited or co-edited eight others.
 He has received honorary degrees from seventeen universities and other academic institutions in South Africa, the United States of America, Canada and Europe.
 He has been elected as a fellow, associate or honorary member of over 28 learned societies.
 These include being elected a foreign associate of the National Academy of Sciences (USA), a Fellow of the Royal Society of London (1996), and a member of both the American Academy of Arts and Sciences and the American Philosophical Society.

-Among the medals, awards and prizes he has received are the Balzan Prize for Physical Anthropology (1987) and the Charles R. Darwin Lifetime Achievement Award of the American Association of Physical Anthropologists (1997).
-The Royal Society of South Africa is very sparing with its honours, and Tobias is one of only two South African Honorary Fellows of the Society and one of very few recipients of its senior medal, the John Herschel Medal.
+Among the medals, awards and prizes he had received are the Balzan Prize for Physical Anthropology (1987) and the Charles R. Darwin Lifetime Achievement Award of the American Association of Physical Anthropologists (1997).
+The Royal Society of South Africa is very sparing with its honours, and Tobias was one of only two South African Honorary Fellows of the Society and one of very few recipients of its senior medal, the John Herschel Medal.

 He held the positions of Professor Emeritus of Anatomy and Human Biology at the University of the Witwatersrand, Honorary Professor of Palaeo-anthropology, Honorary Professorial Research Associate and Director of the Sterkfontein Research Unit, and Andrew Dickson White Professor-at-Large of Cornell University, Ithaca, New York USA.
 He has been a visiting professor at the University of Pennsylvania, University of KwaZulu-Natal, Cambridge University and other institutions.